practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

-2025-11-06: work in progress: check remaining TBD's: XSB
+2025-11-06: work in progress: check remaining TBD's + diagram of map coloring problem of Germany-benchmark?
+I think so with so many tested dialects already/2025-11-11.

 # Prolog